TODAY'S HISTORY: In 1912, the Girl Guides (later renamed the Girl Scouts of the USA) were founded in Savannah, Georgia.

 TODAY'S NUMBER: $18 billion -- losses suffered by investors in the massive Ponzi scheme perpetuated by stockbroker Bernie Madoff, who pleaded guilty to 11 federal felonies on this day in 2009.

-TODAY'S MOON: Between new moon (March 6) and first quarter moon (March 14).
+TODAY'S MOON: Between full moon (March 9) and last quarter moon (March 16).